-As a pioneer of the pop-art movement, Warhol elevated familiar objects and images to celebrity status.
+As a pioneer of the Pop Art movement, Warhol elevated familiar objects and images to celebrity status.
 He famously said “I don’t think art should be only for the select few.
-I think it should be for the mass of the American people”.
+I think it should be for the mass of the American people.”
 Warhol had a particular interest in commerce and mass-produced products.
-This can be seen in his Ads series, for example.
-For Warhol, what most people see as mundane objects are actually a wealthy source of inspiration and beauty.
-Mainly, he saw ordinary commercial products like Coca-Cola, Life Savers, and Campbell’s Soup as fascinating products of human achievement.
+This can be seen later in his Ads series, for example.
+For Warhol, what most people see as mundane objects are actually a rich source of inspiration and beauty.
+Mainly, he saw ordinary commercial products like Coca-Cola, Life Savers, and Campbell’s Soup Cans as fascinating products of human achievement.
 No matter where you go, they remain the same.
 No one can buy a better Campbell’s Cream of Mushroom soup than you.
 And nothing can make your Coke better than anyone else’s.

-It is likely that people will always debate the artistic value of Warhol’s soup cans, just as they did in 1962.
+When it comes to works like Campbell’s Soup Cans I: Cream of Mushroom, it is likely that people will always debate the artistic value in Warhol’s art, just as they did in 1962.
 However, the impact he made on the culture of art is undeniable.
 With the soup cans, Warhol sought to challenge common perceptions of art and rethink the concept of artistic value.
 Specifically, the work deviated from historically accepted artistic subject matter.
 For Warhol, these subjects were outdated, and focusing on them meant ignoring the splendor of the current historical moment.
 Instead, he asked what was really authentic and important to the present culture.
 He saw things like mass-production, factories, and the fruits of industrial society as the most direct reflection of contemporary human life.
 Ubiquitous objects were not boring to him, but famous, just like celebrities.